 The organization of the article is as follows.
 In Section \ref{S:PRELIM} we recall the structural properties of closed Alexandrov $4$-spaces and the basic aspects and different notions of orientability of Alexandrov spaces.
 We also recall the main features of the theory of transformation groups on Alexandrov spaces.
-In Section \ref{S:Orbit space and Orbit types} we obtain the local structure, around topologically singular points, of the orbit space of a closed, orientable Alexandrov $4$-space with an effective, isometric $\soso$-action.
-In Section \ref{S:Local structure around topological regular points} we complete the analysis of Section \ref{S:Orbit space and Orbit types} by providing the topological structure and distribution of isotropy information of the full orbit space.
-In Section \ref{S_Equivariant classification} we define the isotropy and topological invariants appearing in Theorem \ref{thm:invariants_introduction} as well as the proof of this result.
-In Section \ref{S:Construction_Alexandrov_metric} we show the completeness of the invariants in Theorem \ref{thm:invariants_introduction} by constructing a closed, orientable Alexandrov $4$-space with a $\soso$-action for every set of invariants.
-Finally in Section \ref{S:BASIC_TOPOLOGICAL_RECOGNITION} we define the equivariant gluings along $S^2\times S^1$ and show the aforementioned topological recognition result.
+We conclude the section with a short summary of the classification of $\soso$-actions on $3$ and $4$-dimensional manifolds.
+In Section \ref{S:Orbit space and Orbit types} we describe the set of topologically singular points.
+In Section \ref{S:Local structure around topological regular points} we describe the local structure of the orbit space of a closed, orientable Alexandrov $4$-space with an effective, isometric $\soso$-action, around the different orbit types.
+We complete the analysis of Section \ref{S:Local structure around topological regular points} by providing the topological structure and distribution of the different orbits in the orbit space.
+In Section \ref{S_Equivariant classification} we define the isotropy and topological invariants appearing in Theorem \ref{thm:invariants_introduction}, as well as the proof of this result.
+In Section \ref{S:Construction_Alexandrov_metric} we show the completeness of the invariants in Theorem \ref{thm:invariants_introduction} by constructing for every given set of invariants a closed, orientable Alexandrov $4$-space with a $\soso$-action.
+Finally in Section \ref{S:BASIC_TOPOLOGICAL_RECOGNITION} we define the equivariant gluings along $S^2\times S^1$ and prove the aforementioned topological recognition result.

-\begin{ack} The authors would like to thank the \textit{IV Encuentro Conjunto RSME-SMM} where initial talks leading to this work took place.
-In particular, we thank F.~Galaz-Garc\'ia and L.~Guijarro, organizers of the special Riemannian/Metric geometry session for very useful conversations. \end{ack}